Aggressive Advocacy. Compassionate Counsel.

 Are domestic violence charges a misdemeanor or felony?

 In Indiana, most domestic violence charges are filed as Class A misdemeanors.
 However, it is entirely possible for domestic violence to be filed as a felony charge.
 If the alleged violence results in a serious injury, for example, then it could be a felony.
+Note that if you’ve been charged with a felony, contact our felony defense attorneys in Indianapolis today.

 What defenses can I use if charged with domestic violence?